MACE Persons who pose a risk by Exploitation Process

 Those individuals within category a) will be added to the MACE Level 2 Agenda and local intelligence development work undertaken by all partners to understand the nature of the risk (if any) posed.
-If that work indicates that they pose a risk by exploitation, then agency SPOCs in the meeting will make a decision as to whether they should be assessed as a perpetrator.
+If that work indicates that they pose a risk by exploitation, then agency SPOCs in the meeting will make a decision in consultation with partners as to whether they should be assessed as a perpetrator.
 Should further information indicate this not to be the case, it will be agreed in the meeting that they can be removed from the agenda.

 What happens when the risk has been reduced?